NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Answer:

-A closed and continuous path of electric current is known as the electric circuit.
+A closed and continuous path of electric current is known as an electric circuit.
 It consists of electric circuit elements like batteries, resistors, etc, and electric devices like a switch and measuring devices like ammeters, etc.

 Q.2 Define the unit of currcurrent ent.